What Is Newborn Screening?

 Report Newborn Screening Status on Every Wisconsin Birth

-The Department of Health Services Bureau of Community Health Promotion and the Wisconsin State Laboratory of Hygiene/University of Wisconsin-Madison have sent a letter concerning a new policy.
+In February of 2015, the Department of Health Services Bureau of Community Health Promotion and the Wisconsin State Laboratory of Hygiene/University of Wisconsin-Madison sent a letter to Hospital Administrators, Newborn Nursery Managers, Neonatal Intensive Care Units (NICU), Special Care Nurseries, Primary Care Providers, Wisconsin Academy of Family Physicians, Wisconsin Chapter of the American Academy of Pediatrics, Wisconsin Guild of Midwives, and the Wisconsin Hospital Association updating the policy for reporting the screening status for newborns.
 The “Report Newborn Screening Status on Every Wisconsin Birth” policy is meant to ensure that all eligible newborns in the state have access to newborn blood, hearing, and critical congenital heart disease (CCHD) screening in the required timeframe.
-The letter has been sent to Hospital Administrators, Newborn Nursery Managers, Neonatal Intensive Care Units (NICU), Special Care Nurseries, Primary Care Providers, Wisconsin Academy of Family Physicians, Wisconsin Chapter of the American Academy of Pediatrics, Wisconsin Guild of Midwives, and the Wisconsin Hospital Association.
 A copy of the letter is available for download at www.dhs.wisconsin.gov/cyshcn/newbornscreening/joint-newborn-screening-card-policy.pdf (PDF, 54 KB) .

 To accommodate this new policy, the Wisconsin Newborn Screening Blood Collection Forms (cards) have been revised to enable submitters to report a newborn's status as "not screened."
 The revised forms also expand CCHD screening data elements.
-A sample of the revised Newborn Screening Blood Collection Form and instructions for completing the form are available on the Wisconsin State Laboratory of Hygiene (WSLH) Newborn Screening website (www.slh.wisc.edu/revised-newborn-screening-cards).
-New forms will be distributed in February 2015 and the full policy implemented as of July 1, 2015.
+A sample of the revised Newborn Screening Blood Collection Form and instructions for completing the form are available on the Wisconsin State Laboratory of Hygiene (WSLH) Newborn Screening website.
+The new forms and the new policy were implemented as of July 1, 2015.

 If you have questions or concerns about the revised Newborn Screening Blood Collection Forms or the new policy, please contact Dr. Mei Baker at the Wisconsin Newborn Screening Laboratory at 608-890-1796 or firstname.lastname@example.org.
 Policy questions can also be directed to the Wisconsin Newborn Screening Program Coordinator, Ms. Tami Horzewski, at Tami.Horzewski@dhs.wisconsin.gov.